 With the front strategy, the back image needs to be at least as big as the front image

-See the back strategy with with the following command line.
+The code also includes a function for the "back" strategy with with the following command line.
 In the command line below, the "200" is a shift_x applied to the monkey, so 200 moves it to the right, and -50 would move it to the left on the background image.

 $ python3 bluescreen.py monkey-500.jpg 200 stanford-600.jpg

 For the grading of this project, you can get full marks from an image that demonstrates creating a real image and processing it with the bluescreen algorithm, and we will not be picky about the level of artistry or creativity.
-The artistry and creativity are important instead for the in-class art show and contest.
+However, if you want to go for the gold on the art show, let your creativity fly!

 How to create your own bluescreen: